ron-from-nl/TinyPass/README.md

 <!-- MDTOC -->

+## Why

+TinyPass has Secrets with only the Fields you need (as many as you need), supports mobiles and many other fun features.

+Most Password Managers (PM's) work with Fixed Fields with some Custom Fields which results in unused and missing fields.
+Some PM's also let you choose from a large list of Secret templates (with predefined fields) making things more laborious.

 ## Easy

 TinyPass is easy to install, no database server, no db user and access rights or manual paths / URLs to specify.